Also check out our Exotic Ecuador 2015 tour.

 To make a reservation, we only require a per-person deposit payment, which you can pay with your credit card.
 This non-refundable deposit will be applied towards the cost of your package.
 You can pay the balance due later by credit card, check or money order.
 Your final payment is due 75 days prior to departure, or within 72 hours of booking, whichever is later.

 Day 1: USA/Quito.
 Your exciting tour to Ecuador begins today as you depart for Quito, Ecuador's capital city.
 Your guide will meet you upon arrival and escort you to your hotel.
-Accommodations: Sheraton Quito Hotel or Radisson Royal Quito.
+Accommodations: Radisson Royal Quito or similar.

 Day 2: Quito & Otavalo.
 Arguably among the loveliest of South American cities, Quito enjoys a spectacular setting surrounded by mountains and several snow-capped volcanoes, including the still-active Mt.
 Pichincha.
 The origins of the city date back to the first millennium, when the Quitu tribe occupied the area.